Russell Thaw: Early years

-Born in Berlin, Germany in 1910, Thaw was the only known child of Evelyn Nesbit, a famous American model and actress, and, legally, her first husband Harry Kendall Thaw.
-The senior Thaw was wealthy, the son of a tycoon, with a long history of mental instability.
-In 1906, he shot and killed architect Stanford White, a former rapist of Nesbit, at Madison Square Garden in front of hundreds of witnesses.
+Born in Berlin, Germany, in 1910, Thaw was the only known child of Evelyn Nesbit, a famous American model and actress, and her first legally binding husband Harry Kendall Thaw.
+The senior Thaw was wealthy, the son of a Pittsburgh railroad and coal tycoon, with a long history of mental instability.
+In 1906 at Madison Square Garden in front of hundreds of witnesses, he shot and killed architect Stanford White, who had drugged and raped Nesbit when she was 16 years old.
 In 1908 Harry Thaw was acquitted of murder based on reason of insanity, but he spent years in mental institutions, where Nesbit visited him.

 Russell Thaw was treated indifferently by Harry Thaw and his family, who never accepted the boy as his biological son.
 Russell was born four years into a period of about seven years, following his father's killing of White, when Harry Kendall Thaw was largely confined to jails and mental institutions.
 Nesbit had testified that Russell had been conceived by Harry Thaw during her conjugal visits to her husband at the Matteawan State Hospital for the Criminally Insane.
 There Harry Thaw had been given extensive visitation privileges, freedom of movement, and privacy.
-Nesbit said that those who saw the boy believed that Harry Thaw was his father by the resemblance between them.
-But, she eventually gave up trying to prove Thaw's paternity in an era when before it could be definitively established.
+Nesbit said that those who saw the boy believed that Harry Thaw was his father due to the resemblance between them.
+She eventually gave up trying to prove Thaw's paternity in an era before it could definitively be established.
 Nesbit said of the matter, "A working girl could not fight the Thaw millions."

 Nesbit and Harry Kendall Thaw divorced in 1915, after she had moved to California with Russell.
 She married again in 1916, to Jack Clifford.
 His father was eventually released, though a kidnapping and sexual assault charge saw him briefly confined again, before being released due to his family connections.

 As a child, Thaw appeared with his mother in at least six films of the silent film era: Threads of Destiny (1914), Redemption (1917), Her Mistake (1918), The Woman Who Gave (1918), I Want to Forget (1918), and The Hidden Woman (1922).
 However, all copies of these films have since been lost.